 Data Over Cable Service Interface Specification (DOCSIS): A standard for the transmission of data over a cable network.

-Digital divide: The economic, educational, and social inequalities between those who have computers and online access and those who do not.
+Digital divide: The gap between those who have access to digital technology and those who do not.
+These technologies include but are not limited to; smartphones, computers and the internet.
+The gap is a result of economic, educational, and/ or social inequalities between those who have computers and online access and those who do not.

 Digital inclusion: Activities necessary to ensure that all individuals and communities have access to information and communication technologies, and the literacy and resilience to use them.
 Digital inclusion ultimately leads to digital equity.